mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ### Spellcasting Focus
 You can use a holy symbol (found in chapter 5) as a spellcasting focus for your paladin spells.

-## Sacred Oath
-When you reach 2nd level, you swear the oath that binds you as a paladin forever.
-Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
-Now you choose from the list of available oaths.

-Your choice grants you features at 2nd level and again at 3rd, 6th, 10th, 14th, and 20th level.
-Those features include oath spells and the Channel Divinity feature.

-### Oath Spells
-Each oath has a list of associated spells.
-You gain access to these spells at the levels specified in the oath description.
-Once you gain access to an oath spell, you always have it prepared.
-Oath spells don't count against the number of spells you can prepare each day.

-If you gain an oath spell that doesn't appear on the paladin spell list, the spell is nonetheless a paladin spell for you.

-### Breaking Your Oath
-A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
-Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.

-A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
-The paladin might spend an all-night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
-After a rite of confession and forgiveness, the paladin starts fresh.

-If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
-At the DM's discretion, an impenitent paladin might be forced to abandon this class and adopt another, or perhaps to take the Oathbreaker paladin option that appears in the Dungeon Master's Guide.

 ## Divine Health
-By 3rd level, the divine magic flowing through you makes you immune to disease.
+By 3rd level, the divine magic granted to you from your righteous oath flows through your veins, making you immune to disease.

+## Divine Smite
+Beginning at 3rd level, your sacred oath grants you the ability to suffuse your melee weapons with divine power.
+Once per turn, when you make a melee weapon attack, you can declare your intention to smite your target and use a spell slot to charge your weapon.

+If the attack misses, you regain your spent spell slot, and you are permitted to use this feature again on this turn.
+If the attack hits, it deals radiant damage to the target, in addition to the weapon's damage.

+The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each Spell Level higher than 1st.
+The damage increases by 1d8 if the target is an Undead or a fiend.

 ## Channel Divinity
 At 3rd level, you gain the ability to channel power from your divine oath, using that power to fuel magical effects.
-You start with two such effects: Turn Undead and an effect determined by your oath.
-Some oaths grant you additional effects as you advance in levels, as noted in their description.
+You start with one such option: Turn Undead.
+Your oath will grant you additional effects as you advance in levels, as noted in their description.

 When you use your Channel Divinity, you choose which effect to create.
 You must then finish a short or long rest to use your Channel Divinity again.